slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Don't invest on junk stocks (companies with shrinking revenues, outsized debt loads and negative cash flows).
 If a stock is below five bucks, it is more than likely a troubled mess not worth investing in.'*

 When to fold them?

 Get an exit strategy and take risk from the table when possible.

-> *'I succeeded because I have a long attention span.' -- Charlie Munger*

-> *'Waiting helps you as an investor, and a lot of people just can’t stand to wait.' -- Charlie Munger*

 > *'Life, in part, is like a poker game, wherein you have to learn to quit sometimes when holding a much-loved hand.
 You must learn to handle mistakes and new facts that change the odds.' -- Charlie Munger*

+> *'I succeeded because I have a long attention span. (...)
+Waiting helps you as an investor, and a lot of people just can’t stand to wait.' -- Charlie Munger*

 <!--
 > *'Every increase in the real wealth of the society, every increase in the quantity of useful labour employed within it, tends indirectly to raise the real rent of land.' -- Adam Smith in The Wealth Of Nations*